Tearfund

 1. Strategic Fit: Partnerships must align with country-specific Tearfund strategies, which are designed based on local needs and contexts.

-1. Alternative Route: Consider connecting with existing Tearfund partners in your region, attending Christian development conferences where Tearfund is active, or building your organization's reputation in ways that might come to the attention of Tearfund country staff.
+1. Alternative Route: Consider connecting with existing Tearfund partners in your region, attending Christian development conferences where Tearfund is active, or building your organisation's reputation in ways that might come to the attention of Tearfund country staff.

 Similar Funders